swarmee/partySearch/readme.md

 ```<./load-sample-data-using-curl>curl -H 'Content-Type: application/json' -XPUT 'http://localhost:9200/real-estate-sales?pretty' -d @real-estate-sales.mapping.json```

-The key setting in the mapping that will allow us to analyse each level of the data model is called nesting.
+The key setting in the mapping that will allow us to analyse each level of the data model is called _nesting_.
 What this setting does behind the scenes is store the data in that section of the mapping as a separate document, which we can then target with particular queries.

 Once the mapping has been loaded successfully the sample data can be loaded using the following command